A regular course can earn a Schreyer Scholar honors credit through what is called the honors option.

 * Note: The honors assignments should be done as an alternative to some or all of the regular course assignments.
 Simply increasing the volume of work required or the hours spent on it does not constitute an honors option.
 The time required for honors assignments should remain commensurate with a comparable honors course having the same number of credits.

 Some things to note about honors options:

-- A Scholar proposing an honors option for a course should have legitimate and understandable reasons for wanting you use an honors option course to meet their honors requirements.
+- A Scholar proposing an honors option for a course should have legitimate and understandable reasons for wanting to use an honors option course to meet his or her honors requirements.

 - Honors option courses are generally done in courses at the upper-division level (300-499) and are generally used to fulfill major, option, or minor requirements, as well.

-- At no time should an honors optioon course be used when a regular honors version of that course is available.
+- At no time should an honors option course be used when a regular honors version of the course is available.